 Students who fail to complete a nursing course, or for any reason are out of the program for one or more semesters, must reapply to the nursing program.
 Readmission is not guaranteed and space for re-entering students may be limited.

 Readmission is possible for nursing students who left the program in good standing and according to the nursing progression criteria.
-A new background check and drug screen must be completed and approved before a student is readmitted.
+A new background check and drug screen must be completed and approved as part of the readmission process.
 Students who have been out of the program will return under the current bulletin at a point in the program specified by the Nursing Faculty Committee.
 All nursing courses must be completed within six years.

 Students are expected to provide their own transportation to and from off-campus clinical labs.
 Faculty will not provide transportation.
 Students are advised not to transport patients in their own vehicles under any circumstances.
 This policy protects both the student and the patient.
 Texas law requires proof of automobile liability insurance.